U.S. report finds no substitute to gathering bulk intel

 However, a blue-ribbon panel set up by Obama following Snowden's revelations reported it could find no evidence that sweeping collection of the telephone metadata of Americans led to a single major counter-terrorism breakthrough.

-The National Research Council report focused on the technology of all types of electronic communication and not just domestic telephone metadata.
+The National Research Council report focussed on the technology of all types of electronic communication and not just domestic telephone metadata.

-"A choice to eliminate all forms of bulk collection would have costs in intelligence capabilities," Council researchers, who came from universities across the country and top technology companies such as Google Inc (GOOGL.O) and IBM Corp (IBM.N), said in the report.
+"A choice to eliminate all forms of bulk collection would have costs in intelligence capabilities," Council researchers, who came from universities across the country and top technology companies such as Google Inc and IBM Corp, said in the report.

 They did say, however, that it might be possible in some cases to develop techniques that improve targeting and provide a viable substitute for bulk collection.